HiveMQ Cloud Console

 Item Description

-Opens a dialog where you can define a custom cluster URL for the selected cluster (Pay As You Go package only).
+Opens a dialog where you can define a custom cluster URL for the selected cluster (Starter plan only).
 Maximum one change per 24-hour period.

 The autogenerated URL of your cluster remains available.
 MQTT clients that are connected to your automatically generated URL remain connected.